kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 they have to remain in the PV controller.

 ##### Keep all PVC binding in the PV controller
-Add a new “node” annotation to the PVC object and have the scheduler update it when it schedules the pod to a node.
+Instead of initiating PV binding in the scheduler, have the PV controller wait until the Pod has been scheduled to a Node, and then try to bind based on the chosen Node.
 A new scheduling predicate is still needed to filter and match the PVs (but not actually bind).

+The advantages are:
+* Existing scenarios where scheduler is bypassed will work the same way.
+* Custom schedulers will continue to work the same way.
+* Most of the PV logic is still contained in the PV controller, simplifying HA upgrades.

 Major downsides of this approach include:
-* Requires PV controller to change its sync loop to operate on pods, in order to handle the multiple PVCs in a pod scenario.
+* Requires PV controller to watch Pods and potentially change its sync loop to operate on pods, in order to handle the multiple PVCs in a pod scenario.
 This is a potentially big change that would be hard to keep separate and feature-gated from the current PV logic.
-* Needs new coordination between PV controller and kubelet to reject a pod if binding fails to send the pod back to scheduler.
-* Initial filtering (matching) and binding are done asynchronously so there is a higher chance of binding failures.
-As an example, we could match PV1 for both pod1 and pod2, but only pod1 will be able to bind successfully, and pod2 has to be sent back to scheduling.
-* More race conditions and higher chance of binding failure because of 3 different components operating independently (scheduler, PV controller, kubelet).
+* Both scheduler and PV controller processes have to make the binding decision, but because they are done asynchronously, it is possible for them to choose different PVs.
+The scheduler has to cache its decision so that it won't choose the same PV for another PVC.
+But by the time PV controller handles that PVC, it could choose a different PV than the scheduler.
+    * Recovering from this inconsistent decision and syncing the two caches is very difficult.
+The scheduler could have made a cascading sequence of decisions based on the first inconsistent decision, and they would all have to somehow be fixed based on the real PVC/PV state.
+* If the scheduler process restarts, it loses all its in-memory PV decisions and can make a lot of wrong decisions after the restart.
+* All the volume scheduler predicates that require PVC to be bound will not get evaluated.
+To solve this, all the volume predicates need to also be built into the PV controller when matching possible PVs.

 ##### Move PVC binding to kubelet
 Looking into the future, with the potential for NUMA-aware scheduling, you could